AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

 export neolane_LANG=fra
 ```

-To ensure that system messages are correctly read, the consoles must be in a code page corresponding to the language (ISO-8859-1 or -15 for French).
+To ensure that system messages are correctly read, the client console must be in a code page corresponding to the language (ISO-8859-1 or -15 for French).

 ### Environment variables {#environment-variables}